 Social Work Degrees, Schools, and Careers in New Jersey

 We weren’t kidding when we said New Jersey pays its social workers well once they earn licensure.
 The Bureau of Labor Statistics splits social workers into four categories: child, family, and school social workers; healthcare social workers; mental health and substance abuse social workers; and other social workers.
-In each of those three of those categories (all except healthcare social workers) New Jersey is among the top five states in the country in terms of annual average salary.
-The BLS also shows that the need for social workers is growing at around 19 percent.
+On average, child, family, and school social workers and mental health and substance abuse workers in New Jersey make more than their colleagues in other states.
+The BLS also shows that the need for social workers is growing at around 9%.
 Clinical social workers have the ability to diagnose and treat mental health or emotional issues in a mental health clinic or hospital setting.

 The New Jersey’s State Board of Social Work Examiners issues three different licenses.